vplesko/OrbLang/doc/examples/02_Fibonacci/README.md

     };
 ```

-`times` is a macro which repeats a block of instructions a given number of times.
-In the body, we calculate the next Fibonacci number, and shift the elements in `a` using the assignment operator `=`.
+`times` is a macro which repeats a block of instructions a given number of times. `=` is the assignment operator.

-Return the Fibonacci number.
+Finally, return the N-th Fibonacci number.

 ```
     ret ([] a 2);